jet113/Thomas-Course-Project-1/README.md

 Welcome to my Docker Microservice Hub!

 To start, enter **git clone https://github.com/jet113/Thomas-Course-Project-1** in your terminal to clone the repository to your computer.
+(The repo can be pulled in other ways as well)

 Then cd into the repository.